-The Digital SAT is neither a test of academic excellence, nor a test of intelligence, nor a test of aptitude.
+The SAT is neither a test of academic excellence, nor a test of intelligence, nor a test of aptitude.
 It only tests you on some Math and English topics that are covered in high school.
-To get a good score, what is essential is to analyze each section and its question types to understand the content and skills required for the Digital SAT exam syllabus.
+To achieve a high score, it is critical to analyse each section and its question types in order to comprehend the content and skills required for the SAT exam syllabus.

-Moreover, the Digital SAT is considered easier than JEE mains in terms of syllabus, stress level, and acceptance rate, and has a larger number of candidates giving the exam globally.
+Moreover, the SAT is considered easier than JEE mains in terms of SAT syllabus, stress level, and acceptance rate, and has a larger number of candidates giving the exam globally.

 The Reading and Writing section consists of multiple-choice questions that require them to read text, understand it, and apply that information and understanding in answering the questions.
 It also required the students to analyze the craft and structure of texts, revise the text to enhance the rhetorical expressions, and edit texts to have them adhere to the standard English conventions.